AriFordsham/GHCWiki/simd.md

 Using fallbacks does pose some challenges for a stable/portable ABI, in particular how vector registers should be used in the GHC calling convention.
 This is discussed in a later section.

-### Code generators
+## Code generators

-We would not extend the portable C backend to emit vector instructions.
-It would rely on the higher layers transforming vector operations into scalar operations.
+We will not extend the portable C backend to emit vector instructions.
+It will rely on the higher layers transforming vector operations into scalar operations.
 The portable C backend is not ABI compatible with the other code generators so there is no concern about vector registers in the calling convention.

 The LLVM C library supports vector types and instructions directly.
-The GHC LLVM backend could be extended to translate vector ops at the CMM level into LLVM vector ops.
+The GHC LLVM backend could be extended to translate vector ops at the Cmm level into LLVM vector ops.

-The NCG (native code generator) may need at least minimal support for vector types if vector registers are to be used in the calling convention.
-This would be necessary if ABI compatibility is to be preserved with the LLVM backend.
+The NCG (native code generator) may need at least minimal support for vector types if vector registers are to be used in the calling convention (see below).
+If we choose a common calling convention where vectors are passed in registers rather than on the stack then minimal support in the NCG would be necessary if ABI compatibility is to be preserved with the LLVM backend.
 It is optional whether vector instructions are used to improve performance.

 ## Cmm layer